burnpiro/erdem.pl/content/posts/2020/2020-08-dengai-preprocessing/dengai-preprocessing.md

 ## Conclusion

-We've just gone through quite standard normalization proces for our dataset.
-It is important to understand the difference between normalization and scalling.
-Another thing which might be even more important is feature selection for normalization (example with different temperature features), you should alwyas try to understand your features, not only apply some hardcoded rules from the internet.
+We've just gone through a quite standard normalization process for our dataset.
+It is important to understand the difference between normalization and scaling.
+Another thing which might be even more important is feature selection for normalization (example with different temperature features), you should always try to understand your features, not only apply some hardcoded rules from the internet.

-Last thing that i have to mention (and you've probalby already though about it) is difference between data range in training and testing dataset.
-You know that normalization of the testing data should be done with the variables from training data, but whouldn't we adjust the process to fit into different range?
-Lets say training dataset has temperature range between 15C and 23C and testing dataset has range between 18C and 28C.
-Isn't that a problem for our model?
-Actually it isn't :) Models doesn't really care about small changes like that because they are aproximating continous functions (or distributions) and unless your range differes a lot (it's from different distribution) you shouldn't have any issues with it.
+The last thing that I have to mention (and you've probably already thought about it) is the difference between data range in training and testing dataset.
+You know that normalization of the testing data should be done with the variables from training data, but shouldn't we adjust the process to fit into a different range?
+Let's say the training dataset has a temperature range between 15C and 23C and the testing dataset has range between 18C and 28C.
+Isn't that a problem with our model?
+Actually it isn't :) Models don't really care about small changes like that because they are approximating continuous functions (or distributions) and unless your range differs a lot (it's from different distribution) you shouldn't have any issues with it.

 ## References: